 If you’re a digital nomad looking to get to know Guatemala on a deeper level, you might want to consider staying in Guatemala for longer than your standard tourist visa allowance.
 Most digital nomads in this situation would look for a digital nomad visa.

 Unfortunately, Guatemala does not offer a specific digital nomad visa as of 2024.
 However, if you’re a citizen of the US, the UK, the EU, or another visa-exempt country (Category “A”), you’re in luck!
 You can stay in Guatemala for up to 90 days without the need to apply for a visa.
-If you want to stay longer than the initial 90 days, head on over to Guatemala city to apply for a Tourist Extension Form.
+If you want to stay longer than the initial 90 days, head on over to Guatemala City to apply for a Tourist Extension Form.

 It’s worth noting that Guatemala is a part of the Central America Border Control Agreement (CA-4), which is basically Central America’s answer to the Schengen Zone.
 Once you enter this area, you can freely move among those countries for up to 90 days.
 This is great and makes for much less of a headache when visiting Guatemala.
 However, as a digital nomad, keep these 90 days in mind if you plan to visit other countries in the CA-4!